 - To offer rabies post-exposure prophylaxis (PEP) and provide counseling to those who were exposed to a rabid, or potentially rabid, animal or human

-- To facilitate the capture and confinement of potentially rabid animals (involved in a human exposure) which have a defined observation period (dogs, cats, and ferrets); or facilitate histological examination of the brain of potentially rabid animals (involved in a human exposure) for animals that cannot be observed
+- To facilitate the capture and confinement of potentially rabid animals (involved in a human exposure) which have a defined observation period (dogs, cats, and ferrets); or facilitate histological examination of the brain of potentially rabid animals (involved in a human exposure) for animals that cannot be observed (such as bats)

 Legal Reporting Requirements

-- Health care facilities: immediately notifiable to local health jurisdiction
+- Health care providers and Health care facilities: immediately notifiable to local health jurisdiction

 - Local health jurisdictions: notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days